eraofchaos/eraofchaos.github.io/Hotspot/Hotspot January_2021.md

 ---
-title: "Hotspot Artifacts for  2021"
+title: "Hotspot Artifacts for January 2021"
-permalink: /Hotspot/
+permalink: /Hotspot/Hotspot January_2021/
-excerpt: "Artifact Hotspot for  2021.
+excerpt: "Artifact Hotspot for January 2021.
 The hotspot artifacts will be updated at 05:00 on Mon.
 After the update, players will get an orange artifact that is a component of one of hotspot artifacts upon completing a certain number of Horoscopes"
 last_modified_at: 2021-01-18
 lang: en
-ref: "index.md"
+ref: "Hotspot January_2021.md"
 toc: false
 classes: wide
 ---